gentakojima/emojione-picker-ubuntu/README.md

 ### Method 1: Install Debian Package from PPA

-This method requires root access and is only available for Ubuntu 14.04 at this moment.
+This method requires root access and is only available for Ubuntu 14.04, 15.10 and 16.04 at this moment.

   1. Add Official PPA: `sudo add-apt-repository ppa:ys/emojione-picker`
   2. Reload package indexes: `sudo apt-get update`